NLeSC/PattyAnalytics/README.rst

 Reusable point cloud analytics software.
 Includes segmentation, registration, file format conversion.
+This makes uses of the python bindings of the Point Cloud Library (PCL).

 Copyright 2014-2015 Netherlands eScience Center.
 Covered by the Apache 2.0 License, see the file ``LICENSE.txt``.